arkwright/vim-whiplash/README.md

 Enough with the madness!

-I just want a simple way to change projects.
+I just want a simple way to execute a bunch of commands when I change projects.
 Whiplash does that.
 Want to change projects?
 It's as easy as:

     :Whiplash project-name